DoctorWkt/acwj/13_Functions_pt2/Readme.md

 ```

 The function has a name followed by a pair of parentheses.
 Inside the
-parenthese we must have exactly one argument.
+parentheses we must have exactly one argument.
 I want this to be used
 as both an expression and also as a standalone statement.

 So we'll start with the function call parser,